Lupus: Laboratory tests

 Antinuclear antibody (ANA) testing and anti-extractable nuclear antigen (anti-ENA) form the mainstay of serologic testing for SLE.
-If ANA is negative the disease can be ruled out.
+ANA testing for lupus is highly sensitive, with the vast majority of individuals with Lupus testing positive; but the test is not specific, as a positive result may or may not be indicative of Lupus.

 Several techniques are used to detect ANAs.
 The most widely used is indirect immunofluorescence (IF).
 The pattern of fluorescence suggests the type of antibody present in the people's serum.
 Direct immunofluorescence can detect deposits of immunoglobulins and complement proteins in people's skin.
 When skin not exposed to the sun is tested, a positive direct IF (the so-called lupus band test) is evidence of systemic lupus erythematosus.

 ANA screening yields positive results in many connective tissue disorders and other autoimmune diseases, and may occur in normal individuals.
-Subtypes of antinuclear antibodies include anti-Smith and anti-double stranded DNA (dsDNA) antibodies (which are linked to SLE) and anti-histone antibodies (which are linked to drug-induced lupus).
+Subtypes of antinuclear antibodies include anti-Smith and anti-double stranded DNA (anti-dsDNA) antibodies (which are linked to SLE) and anti-histone antibodies (which are linked to drug-induced lupus).
 Anti-dsDNA antibodies are highly specific for SLE; they are present in 70% of cases, whereas they appear in only 0.5% of people without SLE.